Log In Sign Up

 • You could poach chicken breasts, brown turkey or tofu, or roast a chicken.

-• Bake some sweet potatoes, steam some rice, or prep some quinoa.
+• Bake some sweet potatoes, steam some brown rice, or prep some quinoa.

 • Chop onions, dice carrots, or slice peppers.